 Now rather than toss her thieving ass out, or just give him back the drugs they decide to fight him and his army of goons.
-The odds might look bad, but when these old soldiers include Abe (Fred Williamson, Atomic Eden, Black Caesar), Lou (Martin Kove, Steele Justice, Bring Me A Dream), Doug (David Patrick Kelly, The Crow, John Wick), Tom (George Wendt, House, Cheers) and Death himself William Sadler the odds are pretty even.
+The odds might look bad, but when these old soldiers include Abe (Fred Williamson, Atomic Eden, Black Caesar), Lou (Martin Kove, Steele Justice, Bring Me A Dream), Doug (David Patrick Kelly, The Crow, Commando), Tom (George Wendt, House, Cheers) and Death himself William Sadler (Hard to Kill) the odds are pretty even.

 Unfortunately, VFW lacks much of its inspiration’s suspense and tension.
 There’s so much of a buildup of these guys there’s no doubt who will win.
 And from their personalities, I could pretty much tell who would survive.

 Boz’s goons are described as mutants.
 But exactly how hype has changed them beyond making them willing to kill for a fix is never made clear.
 Meth and crack can cause that but we don’t call those addicted to them mutants.
 Boz himself looks like he stepped out of an 80s Italian end of the world film.
-And his crew bear names like Roadie (Graham Skipper, Sequence Break, Automation) and Gutter (Dora Madison, The Honor Farm).
+And his crew bear names like Roadie (Graham Skipper, Sequence Break, Automation) and Gutter (Dora Madison, The Honor Farm, Alone with You).
 It’s a nice retro touch.

 If you don’t mind the predictability and just want to see more vintage tough guys kick-ass one last time, VFW is the film for you.